mgol/jquery.classList/README.md

 ## Caveats

 Supported browsers with the jQuery classList plugin pass the whole jQuery test suite [except for a few tests](https://github.com/mzgol/jquery/commit/b4385d246b3cb1056b22dd4d0b8a1c1209031824) that check for extra whitespaces in the `class` attribute as there is no way to control that behavior via the `classList` interface.
-Also, in Safari 7 passing the same class to `classList.add` as multiple arguments results in duplicated class names in the `class` attribute.
+Also, in Safari 7 passing the same class to `classList.add` in multiple parameters results in duplicated class names in the `class` attribute.
 However, `classList.remove` removes all duplicated classes so this shouldn't be a big problem in practice.